punitghosh/DEEP_LEARNING/README.md

-This is multiclass classification problem with Train and test dataset.
+This directory contain multiclass classification problem(CNN) and different deeplearning problems using different algos.